ax-jmiller/content/Packs/Automox/Integrations/Automox/README.md

-Use the Automox integration to create device groups, update devices, run policies, and remediate vulnerabilities of devices in your Automox instance.
+Use the Automox integration to create device groups, update devices, run policies, and remediate vulnerabilities of devices through the Automox platform.
 This integration was integrated and tested with version 2022-02-24 of Automox

 ## Configure Automox on Cortex XSOAR